shalva97/Youtube_history_parser/readme.md

 # Recover removed videos
-- you can use google to find video name of the video by url.
+- you can use google to find video name by url.
 Then search the name and you will find many similar videos
 - also try [this](https://archivarix.com/en/blog/download-deleted-youtube-videos/)